Rules & Regulations 2022

 No refunds will be made under any circumstances.
 Credits for future competitions will be issued only for medically excused dancers or at the discretion of Dancers Inc. management.
 Service fees and late fees are ineligible for refund or cancellation.

 All studios must bring a backup for their music files.
-For backup music ONLY we will accept CD, iPod or a flash drive.
-All files must be labeled with routine name.
+For backup music ONLY we will accept iPod/Smartphone or a flash drive.
+All files must be labeled with routine name reflected in registration.

 Dancers Inc. is not responsible for lost or damaged equipment.
 Similarly, Dancers Inc. is not responsible for loss of quality of sound due to disc or file damage.